subnub/myDrive/readme.md

 After you create your account, disable the ability to create a new account by adding the following value to the prod.env file (Located inside on the config folder).
 BLOCK_CREATE_ACCOUNT=true

 ## Questions?
 Feature Requests?
+Hiring?
 Contact Me!
-Contact Email: Coming Soon
+Contact Email: kyle.hoell@gmail.com